HamsterPi/Shelloon/readme.md

-shelloon V1.0 by connell kelly (student number: 17480902) this is a simple shell built upon python 3.5.2 for a ca216 assignment.
+shelloon V1.0 by connell kelly this is a simple shell built upon python 3.5.2

 legend:
 :~$ - indicates usage.